bytedance/g3/g3proxy/doc/protocol/helper/stream_detour.rst

   The ID used to combine the north stream and the south stream.
   The value will be a 2-bytes uint16 value, in big-endian.

-* 0xE6 | Payload
+* 0xE6 | Payload Length

-  Extra payload data.
-The value will be vary depending on the *protocol*.
+  Extra payload data length.
+The payload data format will be vary depending on the *protocol*.
-  This will only be set when needed by that *protocol*.
+  The value will be a 4-bytes uint32 value, in big-endian.
+  The payload data will be sent right following the PPv2 Header if the length is greater than 0.

-  You will find the detail value in :ref:`Protocol and Payload <stream_detour_protocol_payload>` section.
+  You will find the payload format in :ref:`Protocol and Payload <stream_detour_protocol_payload>` section.

 After sending the PPv2 header, g3proxy will waiting a 4-bytes response from the server.